-- Honesty: You are honest about where your ideas came from in your materials (whether they are original, or taken from another source) as well as how results were obtained.
+- Honesty: You are honest about where your ideas came from in your material (whether they are original or taken from another source) and how the results were obtained.

-- Fairness: Be fair to other members of the Community - don't take advantage of other people's hard work by directly copying or plagiarising from other individual's pieces.
+- Fairness: Be fair to other community members - don’t take advantage of other people’s hard work by directly copying or plagiarising from other individual pieces.

 - Trust: Trust is an essential part of what allows Community to grow and be useful to students.
-If nobody trusts anyone else's work, then all of the study material on Community would be far less useful.
-As such, it's important to ensure that your work is trustworthy - and that other can trust your work and values.
+If nobody trusts anyone else's work, all of the study material on Community would be far less useful.
+As such, it's essential to ensure that your work is trustworthy - and that others can trust your work and values.

-- Respect: It's important when using Community that you show other members on the app respect - after all, people are sharing their hard-work on Community, and a bit of respect and kindness can go a long way.
+- Respect: It's important when using Community that you show other members on the app respect - after all, people share their hard work on Community, and a bit of respect and kindness can go a long way.

 Please note, these are generalised summaries of the core values of academic integrity - and as such, we cannot guarantee that this outline will extensively cover your individual institution's academic integrity policy.
 It's essential that you review your school's academic policy to understand the expectations on yourself when using Community.